abredikis/wp-starter-theme/README.md

 - 🛠️ Helper functions: A set of handy helper functions are included to simplify common tasks and enhance development efficiency.
 - 🚀 Initial project configurations: The theme comes with initial configurations to provide a smooth starting point for your WordPress project.
 - 🌟 Independent usage: You can use `wp-starter-theme` independently for any WordPress project you're working on.
-- 🐳 Integration with `wp-docker-setup`: If you're using the companion repository, `wp-docker-setup`, you can instantly load this theme into the themes directory.
-This seamless integration provides a quick way to set up a new WordPress project with this starter theme.

 ## Getting Started

 1. **Installation**: You can install this theme by cloning the repository to your WordPress themes directory or by downloading the zip file and uploading it through the WordPress admin interface.